denten-papers/xp-routledge/dh-book-proposal.md

 ### Chapter 9: Everyday Literature

-In this chapter will examine the ways in which the Digital Humanities challenge conventional notions of literary production.
+In this chapter, I will examine the ways in which the Digital Humanities challenge conventional notions of literary production.
 A case study in our daily encounter with text and computation.

 ### Chapter 10: Textual Contagion